dreadl0ck/netcap/docs/reassembly.md

 ## Configuration

-The following fields of the **encoder.Config** affect the TCP stream reassembly:
+The following fields of the **decoder.Config** affect the TCP stream reassembly:

 ```go
 // Interval to apply connection flushes